rz1027/rz1027.github.io/blog/ipsec-fortigate-linux-7-2023.md

 # The Process

 A- First and before anything, open the corresponding ports in your firewall, I wasted a lot of time trying while it was blocking everything.
-Also it is important to restrict permission of ipsec.secrets
+Also it is important to restrict permission of ipsec.secrets, for example if you are using IPTables:

 ```shell
 #Allow ike default port 500